expressjs/expressjs.com/4x/en/api/app-settings.md

     <td>Varied</td>
     <td>
       <p>
-      Indicate that the app is sitting behind a front-facing proxy, and the `X-Forwarded-*` headers may be trusted for determining the connection and the IP address of the client.
-It must, however, be noted that, the `X-Forwarded-*` headers are easily spoofed and the detected IP addresses are unreliable.
+      Indicates the app is behind a front-facing proxy, and to use the `X-Forwarded-*` headers to determine the connection and the IP address of the client.
+NOTE: `X-Forwarded-*` headers are easily spoofed and the detected IP addresses are unreliable.
       </p>
       <p>
       `trust proxy` is disabled by default.
-When enabled, Express attempts to determine the IP address of the client which is connected through the front-facing proxy, or a series of proxies.
+When enabled, Express attempts to determine the IP address of the client connected through the front-facing proxy, or series of proxies.
 The `req.ips` property, then, contains an array of IP addresses the client is connected through.
-It can be enabled using either of the values specified in the [`trust proxy` options-table](#trust.proxy.options.table).
+To enable it, use the values described in the [`trust proxy` options table](#trust.proxy.options.table).
       </p>
       <p>
-      The `trust proxy` setting is implemented using the [proxy-addr](https://www.npmjs.org/package/proxy-addr) package, look up its documentation for further details.
+      The `trust proxy` setting is implemented using the [proxy-addr](https://www.npmjs.org/package/proxy-addr) package.
+For more information, see its documentation.
       </p>
     </td>
     <td>Disabled.</td>
   </tr>
   <tr>
     <td>`views`</td>
-    <td>String</td>
+    <td>String or Array</td>
     <td>A directory or an array of directories for the application's views.
-If an array is specified, the views are looked up in sequence in the array of directories.</td>
+If an array, the views are looked up in the order they occur in the array.</td>
     <td>`"process.cwd() + '/views'"`</td>
   </tr>
   <tr>
     <td>`view cache`</td>
     <td>Boolean</td>
     <td>Enables view template compilation caching.</td>
-    <td>Enabled in production.</td>
+    <td>`true` in production.</td>
   </tr>
   <tr>
     <td>`view engine`</td>